loathers/autoscend/README.md

+# NOTICE

+sl\_ascend is no longer being maintained as of September 7th 2019.
+The developer and the most active contributor have agreed that neither of us wish to support the game in the way that we have any longer.

+This is because of the [actions of Jick and some of the other developers](https://www.reddit.com/r/kol/comments/d0cq9s/allegations_of_misconduct_by_asymmetric_members/) that have recently come to light.

+On the off chance that the above linked reddit thread is no longer available for some reason or another, here is a [direct link](https://docs.google.com/document/d/1WLNbjQD2V9uVUPBDu0q7Ox6zC03-BVSBgI_0t7tpUxo/edit) to a google doc containing the relevant information.

+I still love KoL, and the KoL community as a whole, but I do not wish to support the game with scripts any longer.
+In my case, and the case of many others, the game would not be nearly as enjoyable without the scripting community.
+In that sense, creating scripts contributes to the game's success.
+I cannot personally rationalize supporting a game that belongs almost solely to one person when I would never want to support that person.

+## The future

+Obviously sl\_ascend itself will no longer be receiving updates.
+But anyone is free to fork sl\_ascend and resume development.
+The only request I make is that you rename the script itself and the script files to no longer start with sl\_.
+Also, please rename all the preferences used by the script to not start with sl\_ as well.
+I'd also appreciate it if you renamed the functions used by the script that start with sl or sl\_ in a like fashion, but I'm not going to insist on it.

 # sl\_ascend

 sl\_ascend is a script that will play through an entire ascension for you in the Kingdom of Loathing.